How To Create An Index In PostgreSQL

 SELECT 'User' || generate_series(1, 1000000);

-Basically above statement will generate one million users which will start with User1, User2 and so on.
-The structure of the table is shown below.
+Essentially, the above statement will generate one million users, starting with User1, User2, and so on.
+The table structure is shown below.

 Let’s search for the random user and see how it finds that user.